Drospirenone and estradiol

 Uses: Treatment of moderate to severe vasomotor symptoms and vulvar and vaginal atrophy due to menopause

 What other drugs will affect drospirenone and estradiol?

-Other drugs may interact with drospirenone and estradiol, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Other drugs may affect drospirenone and estradiol, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about drospirenone / estradiol